Reshape, Reduce or Augment Your Nose with a Nose Job

-For several days after surgery, patients may experience puffiness to the nose and cheeks as well as mild pain in the nose or a dull headache.
-Bruising under the eyes, stiffness and a light discharge from the nose are also common.
+For several days after rhinoplasty surgery, patients may experience puffiness to the nose and cheeks as well as mild pain in the nose or a dull headache.
+Bruising under the eyes, stiffness and a light discharge from the nose is also common.
 Often a padded splint is used to protect the nose and there may be some packing in the nasal airway for 1 to 2 days.

 Most patients feel like themselves within several days and return to work in 7 to 10 days after the splint and any sutures have been removed.
 Light, low-impact workouts can begin as early as 3 to 4 weeks after surgery (stationary bike or brisk walk).
 More vigorous activity should be avoided for 6 weeks.

-What are the possible risks of Rhinoplasty?
+What are the Possible Risks of Nose Surgery?

-Complications are rare and when they occur they are minor.
-These may include infection, a nose bleed or a reduction in breathing on one side of the nose.
+Complications are rare and when they occur, they are minor.
+These may include infection, a nosebleed or a reduction in breathing on one side of the nose.

-The majority of the swelling will occur in the first 1 to 2 weeks.
+The majority of the swelling will occur in the first 1 to 2 weeks after your rhinoplasty.
 By 3 weeks, 70% to 80% of the swelling will likely be resolved.
 The last 20% to 30%, however, may take several more months to completely resolve.
 Final results can take 6 months to a year.

-When can I work-out?
+When Can I Exercise?

 What is a Revision Rhinoplasty?